Clever-ISA/Clever-ISA/specs/main.md

 Opcodes 0x038-0x03e uses 64-bits for the width of the instruction.
 For determining intermediate calculation width, the width of the second operand is ignored.

+For opcodes 0x030-0x034 and 0x0380-0x03C, if the shift width exceeds the width of the first operand, the result is an undefined value.

 ### Unary Operations